sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

         prevStops.push([stop.latitude, stop.longitude]);
 ```

 For each stop in our data sets, the `duration` property stores the number of minutes until the next stop.
-We'll use an inner loop, shown below, to count from `1` up to that value.
+We'll use an inner loop, shown next, to count from `1` up to that value.
 Within the loop we use a simple linear interpolation to calculate the position at the corresponding time.
-That position, when appended to the previous stops array, is the polyline path for that time.
-The code below creates a polyline based on the path and adds it to the animation array.
+That position, when appended to the `prevStops` array, is the polyline path for that time.
+The following code creates a polyline based on the path and adds it to the animation array.

 ``` {.javascript .numberLines}
         for (var minutes = 1; minutes <= stop.duration; minutes++) {